Episode 04: The Health-Span Plan

-Morgan Levine, PhD, an assistant professor in the Department of Pathology at Yale who studies aging, has developed just that: an algorithm that uses a DNA sample to calculate what she calls biological age.
+Morgan Levine, PhD, an assistant professor in the department of pathology at Yale who studies aging, has developed just that: an algorithm that uses a DNA sample to calculate what she calls biological age.
 We had her break down how the test works, the implications of biological age, and what lifestyle factors can affect it.

 What are telomeres, and how do they affect aging?

-In their book The Telomere Effect, biologist, psychologist, and Nobel Laureate Elizabeth Blackburn and psychologist Elissa Epel outline that the key to understanding the aging puzzle is telomeres—tiny caps on the ends of our DNA strands that protect cells from premature aging.
+In their book The Telomere Effect, biologist, psychologist, and Nobel laureate Elizabeth Blackburn and psychologist Elissa Epel outline that the key to understanding the aging puzzle is telomeres—tiny caps on the ends of our DNA strands that protect cells from premature aging.
 The good news?
 Telomeres can be manipulated through simple lifestyle changes.
-Epel explains their fascinating research in layman’s terms, with brilliant tips for living healthier, longer.
+Epel explains their fascinating research in lay terms, with brilliant tips for living healthier, longer.